richexo/1stfrontendMentor/qr-code-component-main/README-template.md

 ## My process

 This is my first challenge from frontend mentor
-It was fun and all but i'm still trying to figure out how to get exact size for different containers
+It was fun and all but i'm still trying to figure out how to get the sizes for different containers is there a sizing format to follow or something relating to that

 ### Built with